alex-espinoza/domainial/README.md

 ## FEATURES TO ADD:

-- start handling and checking .to domains
+- start handling and checking .to, .in, .me, .us, .ly domains (all namehack domains)

 ## FEATURES FOR USER FACING SERVICE: